 By taking this as my epigraph here, caveat lector.

 - I am currently a postdoctoral researcher at UC, Santiago, Chile.

-- “Ancient Natural Philosophical Method and Modern Insight into Physical Space”
+- “Ancient Natural Philosophical Method and Modern Insight into Space and Time”

 - “St. Thomas and the Cosmos: Omnia in Sapientia Fecisti”

 Dissertation: “The Primum Mobile in the Thomistic Aristotelianism of Charles De Koninck: On Natural Philosophy as Architectonic”

 “Charles De Koninck and the Sapiential Character of Natural Philosophy.”
 American Catholic Philosophical Quarterly 90, no. 1 (2016): 1–24. doi:10.5840/acpq20161570. (link to academia.edu)